nathancharlesjones/Look-up-Table-Examples/01_Fast-Sin/README.md

 	return sin_table[ idx ];
 }
 ```
-This function converts the input to an appropriate integer and also make sure that it falls within the array bounds (see the code comments for additional details).
+This function converts the input to an appropriate integer and also makes sure that it falls within the array bounds (see the code comments for additional details).

 ### main.c